A Black Hole Star at Cosmic Noon: Extreme Balmer break, photospheric continuum, and broad absorption by thick winds in a Little Red Dot at z=1.7: Absorber kinematics

 \section{Absorber kinematics}

-As described in Sect.~\ref{sec:ha_fit}, the velocity distribution of the absorber is modeled with a Gaussian, which we find has a central velocity of $-94 \pm 4$~\unit{km.s^{-1}} relative to redshift of the narrow emission component (adopted as systemic).
+As described in Sect.~\ref{sec:ha_fit}, the velocity distribution of the absorber is empirically modeled with a Gaussian, which we find has a central velocity of $-94 \pm 4$~\unit{km.s^{-1}} relative to redshift of the narrow emission component (adopted as systemic).
 The absorption trough extends from negative to positive velocities with respect to the redshift of the narrow component, but also with respect to the center of the symmetric exponential wings.
-We define the maximum and minimum absorber velocity as the values where the transmission increases to 99\%, $v_{99}^{\rm blue} = -520 \pm 13$~\unit{km.s^{-1}} and $v_{99}^{\rm red} = 267 \pm 11$~\unit{km.s^{-1}}.
+However, there are several degeneracies between the shape of the absorber and other components of the emission line, such as the narrow central emission (see Sect.~\ref{sec:ha_fit}).
+Furthermore, direct interpretation of the absorber center velocity shift is challenging in an optically thick gas with presumably complex dynamics, and it does not necessarily trace bulk motion.
+A more robust, physically motivated pair of quantities, are the minimum and maximum absorber velocities.
+We define them as the values where the transmission of the Balmer absorber increases to 99\%, $v_{99}^{\rm blue} = -520 \pm 13$~\unit{km.s^{-1}} and $v_{99}^{\rm red} = 267 \pm 11$~\unit{km.s^{-1}}.
+These values trace the largest velocities in the line of sight of gas with significant Balmer absorption.
 The absorbing trough extends over $787 \pm 17$~\unit{km.s^{-1}} under this definition.
-In Fig.~\ref{fig:wind_cartoon} we illustrate three proposed configurations of the velocity distribution of the absorbing gas that could explain the shape of the observed Balmer absorption that we discuss below.
+The values of $v_{99}^{\rm blue}$ and $v_{99}^{\rm red}$ are relatively agnostic to the choice of the shape of the absorber, since they are determined by the wavelength where the line profile deviates from a broad, symmetric exponential profile.
+In Fig.~\ref{fig:wind_cartoon} we illustrate three proposed configurations of the velocity distribution of the absorbing gas that could explain the shape of the observed Balmer absorption, and we discuss these scenarios below.